Changes To Leasing Practice – FAQs

 Yes, a further Titles Alert will issue advising of changes to the LTPM in due course.
 We recommend that you subscribe to Titles Alerts so that you will be advised of any changes by email.

-Yes, you can still lodge a Form 7, version 6 (the old form); however, if you are lodging on or after 22 April 2025, the Lessor or their representative will also need to complete and execute a Form 20 – Lease Declaration to be included with the lease when it is lodged.
+Yes, you can still lodge a Form 7, version 6 (the old form); however, the Lessor or their representative will need to complete and execute a Form 20 – Lease Declaration which must be included with the lease when it is lodged.

 The way that leases are displayed on a title search will not change for all leases registered prior to 3 May 2025.
 All leases registered after 3 May 2025 will be recorded in a new way which incorporates the new Item 5 Premises Description fields on the updated Form 7 (version 7).